liqwid/localforage-indexes/README.md

 `options`:
   * `multiEntry` - will make an effect if keyPath resolves to an array.
 If true multiple index entry will be created for each array element, if false single instance is created. *Default: false*
-  * `unique` - if set to true removes duplicates from index. *Default: false*
+  * `unique` - if set to true removes duplicates from index. *Default: false* `callback` - Callback function.
+If one is provided method call won't return a promise.
+Instead a callback will be called when the indexedDB transaction is finished.

 ### Usage

+#### Warning: Firefox and Safari do not support usage of Promises with indexedDB's transactions
+Any transaction passed through native promise will get destroyed.
+Firefox/Safari transactions can still be used with callbacks.

 Intended to use only with indexedDb.
 Custom driver to be compatible with indexes must inherit from localforage's indexdDb(asyncStorage) driver.

 ```js